 I’ll also talk about how you should show them your Unique Selling Proposition (strategizing, for example, or whatever) and marketing, etc., to try and get one or more of them to see the light.

 Hi, Mr Professional!
 I’m glad you popped in today.
-If you don’t mind, I’d like to ask you some questions, to see if I can’t help ferret out what’s going wrong.
+If you don’t mind, I’d like to ask you some questions, to see if I can’t help ascertain what’s going wrong.
 Okay?

 “Sure, ask away.”